OleMissSean/CSci490.JavaScript.FinalProject.html/README.md

 +Be prepared to present your project on Friday during class.
 Upload this version of your project before class begins.
 +Be prepared to answer a series of questions about all facets of your project during your presentation.
 +Upload your final project for grading to the corresponding drop-box on Blackboard on or before Friday 1/16/2015 midnight.
 This will allow for any last minute changes you want to make after your presentation.

+**If code is downloaded the php files should be placed in a resources folder; the js, a js folder; and the css, a css folder.